mattngaw/mattngaw.github.io/content/dialogue/courses@cmu.md

 # Fall 2022 (Current)

+- (TA) 18-213 Introduction to Computer Systems
 - 18-344 Computer Systems and the Hardware-Software Interface
 - 18-290 Signals and Systems
 - 10-301 Introduction to Machine Learning
 - 76-270 Writing for the Professions
+- 98-043 StuCo: Chess Tactics and Strategy
+- 98-317 StuCo: Hype for Types

 # Spring 2022